 Being quick and steady I suppose could be better 😉

-But in this type of diet it is straightforward – we must keep high fat and low carb in our nutrition choices and everyday meals.
+But in this type of diet it is straightforward – you must keep high fat and low carb in your nutrition choices and everyday meals.

-If we are struggling to lose weight, then we may look to adjust our diet by adding in some healthier fats to your daily meals.
+If yo’re struggling to lose weight, then you may look to adjust your diet by adding in some healthier fats to your daily meals.

 Add some butter to your meals or supplementing your diet with coconut oil – healthy fats in your diet will also keep your body feeling fuller for longer and ultimately give you more energy for those workouts.